 St. Amand has since published a book on how guaifenesin can help people with fibromyalgia.
 He also began marketing a new cosmetic line that doesn’t contain salicylates.

 Anecdotal reports and patient surveys continue to be highly supportive of guaifenesin.
-A phone survey of women who self-reported having fibromyalgia found that guaifenesin was one of the most common at-home treatments for these women.
+A of women who self-reported having fibromyalgia found that guaifenesin was one of the most common at-home treatments for these women.
 The women also rated guaifenesin as highly effective.

-There is some evidence that guaifenesin has muscle relaxant properties when used at higher doses.
+There is some that guaifenesin has muscle relaxant properties when used at higher doses.
 More research is needed to confirm these effects, but this could partially explain why some people with fibromyalgia feel better while taking guaifenesin.
 Keep in mind that there are already FDA-approved muscle relaxants that may work better than guaifenesin.